 Oro de Castilla Verdejo

-LOCATION, SOIL, CLIMATE: The vineyards are located in the town of Rueda within the Rueda DO (Zone 2) in northwestern Spain, southwest of Ribera del Duero.
+The vineyards are located in the villages of Rueda and La Seca, within the Rueda DO in northwestern Spain.
 At 719 meters (2,359 ft.) elevation, the bodega's vineyards have a unique soil profile distinct from other vineyards in the region.
 A deep layer of river stones and sand provides good drainage and a healthy, dry environment for the grapes to ripen.
-The subsoil is composed of limestone and clay, which retains moisture for the vines, especially during the dry, active growing season.
+The subsoil is composed of limestone and clay, which retains moisture for the vines.
 The soils are excellent at retaining heat, which keeps the vines warm and continues the ripening process through the cool nights.
 The soil is poor in organic matter and encourages low vigor and low yields, both of which result in grapes with superior aroma and flavor intensity.
-For climate, the area's average temperature from April-October is 61.4F.
-Here, the Continental climate is characterized by cold nights, hot days and dry conditions due to moderately low rainfall (16.4 inches) per year.
-These conditions give the grapes a longer ripening period.
-The higher altitude ensures cooler nights, a key to retaining acidity in the grapes.
-The resulting wines are fresh and crisp, with greater complexity and aromatic intensity.
-In Rueda, temperatures are slightly warmer and there is lower rainfall than Ribera del Duero.
-The harvest in Rueda usually takes place in early September.

-TASTING NOTES: Light bright yellow.
+Light bright yellow.
 Aromas of Meyer lemon and green apple are accented by suggestions of chalky minerals and sea salt.
 Dry and racy on the palate, offering lively citrus fruit and fresh fig flavors and a subtle touch of tarragon.
-Closes on a juicy note, featuring resonating stoniness and very good focus and length. -- Josh Raynolds.
+Closes on a juicy note, featuring resonating stoniness and very good focus and length.